|Table of Contents |

-The response to the first chapter of my blog has been truly overwhelming.
-In just a few hours it received a huge number of views and messages of support from friends and colleagues some of whom I’ve not seen for years, poured in.
-I have read every comment and am blown away by the love and kindness.
+The response to the first chapter of my blog was truly overwhelming.
+In just a few hours it received a huge number of views and messages of support from friends and colleagues many of whom I’ve not seen for years poured in.
+I read every comment and was blown away by the love and kindness.

 The managers dealing with the grievance raised against me by ex police officer now cabin crew member Bart showed little interest in establishing whether he was telling the truth.
-The entire focus of their investigation was proving my guilt.
+The entire focus of the investigation seemed to revolve around proving my guilt.

-From documentation I received following the initial investigation I was able to read all correspondence associated with the case.
-This included detailed minutes of a meeting that took place between him and grievance investigation manager Lana.
+From documentation I received following the initial investigation I was able to read all correspondence associated with Bart’s complaint.
+This included minutes of a meeting that took place between him and grievance investigation manager Lana.

-The following screenshot comes from minutes taken during Bart’s meeting with the crew manager who carried out the initial investigation.
-The purpose of the Employee Relations Consultant being present is to ensure company procedure is followed and to take minutes.
+The following screenshot comes from those minutes.
+The purpose of the Employee Relations Consultant being present is to ensure company procedure is followed and to record what is being discussed.

-Regarding Bart not being happy with the way his ‘performance management’ was delivered to his manager, I sent her a copy of what I had written which is standard practice.
+Regarding Bart not being happy with the way his ‘performance management’ was delivered to his manager, I sent her a copy which is standard practice.

-It’s clearly stated in all cabin crew training manuals that an employee’s manager must be copied in on any performance management that has been written.
-Bear in mind he was still in probation having only been with Virgin Atlantic for eleven months.
+All cabin crew training manuals state an employee’s manager must be copied in on any performance management that’s been written.
+Bear in mind Bart was still in probation having only been flying for eleven months.

 With all allegations being upheld by the manager who subsequently carried out the disciplinary, I filed an appeal.
-It was dealt with by the head of cabin crew (HoC).
+It was dealt with by the Head of Cabin Crew.

-One of the first things HoC (head of cabin crew) said to me in the appeal meeting was because the case had been going on for so long, she would try to deal with it as quickly as possible.
-I asked whether she had just read my appeal or the entire case.
-It was made up of more than 500 pages.
+At the start of the appeal meeting the Head of Cabin Crew said because the case had been going on for so long she would try to deal with it as quickly as possible.
+I asked whether she had read the appeal or the entire case.
+It was made up of more than 500 pages of evidence.
 She confirmed she had read the entire case.

 It took her almost eight weeks to reach an outcome.
 During that time she didn’t speak to any of the cabin crew involved.
-Bear in mind statements written by those who worked alongside Bart and myself in Upper Class told a very different story to those written by the crew he had colluded with.
+The statements written by those who worked alongside Bart and myself in Upper Class told a very different story to those written by the crew he colluded with.

 After crew manager Lana found there was a case to answer, the matter was passed to Hayley.
 She dealt with the disciplinary investigation.

-Despite making reference multiple times to both pieces of evidence, HoC did not ask to see them.
+Despite making reference multiple times to both pieces of evidence, the Head of Cabin Crew didn’t ask to see them.

 The following is a screenshot from an email I sent to her regarding this matter;

-Prior to doing my ‘return to work’ course I had to be cleared by Occupational Health.
-As well as wanting to talk about mental health matters, they also wanted me to have a hearing test.
-That was because I had developed tinnitus.
+Prior to doing my ‘return to work’ course after being off for almost two years in 2016, I had to be cleared by Occupational Health.
+As well as wanting to talk about my mental health they also wanted me to have a hearing test.
+That’s because I now have tinnitus.

-Despite having worked for Virgin Atlantic for almost 30 years, when I arrived at the training base for the first day of my ‘return to work’ course I was terrified.
+Despite having worked for this airline for almost 30 years, when I arrived at the training base for the first day of my course I was terrified.
 It had been a long time since I’d socialised with anyone and was no longer the bubbly, confident and outgoing person I once was.

-I wore a dark business-like suit and whilst waiting for the day to begin sat in the corner watching apprehensively at everything going on around me.
-The entire environment looked alien to me and I wasn’t convinced I would get through the course.
+I wore a dark business suit and whilst waiting for the day to begin sat in the corner watching apprehensively at everything going on around me.
+The environment looked alien to me and I wasn’t convinced I would get through the course.